MicrosoftDocs/azure-docs/articles/iot-dps/iot-dps-https-sym-key-support.md

 ### Derive a device key

 When using symmetric key attestation with group enrollments, you don't use the enrollment group keys directly.
-Instead, you derive a unique key from the enrollment group key for each device.
+Instead, you derive a unique key for each device from the enrollment group key.
 For more information, see [Group Enrollments with symmetric keys](concepts-symmetric-key-attestation.md#group-enrollments).

 In this section, you'll generate a device key from the enrollment group primary key to compute an [HMAC-SHA256](https://wikipedia.org/wiki/HMAC) of the unique registration ID for the device.
 The result will then be converted into Base64 format.